Special Education Needs and Disabilities (SEND)

 How is the decision made about what type and how much support my child will receive?

-Any students with an Education, Health and Care Plan (previously a statement) will have an allo
+Any learners with an Education, Health and Care Plan (previously a statement) will have an allo

 What support will there be for my child's overall wellbeing?

 The school provides designated safe parking, drop off and pick up areas with pedestrian access.
-We ensure that any individual handover arrangements are made where necessary depending on the students’ needs.
-The school barriers are locked throughout the day to ensure the safety of all students.
+We ensure that any individual handover arrangements are made where necessary depending on the learners’ needs.
+The school barriers are locked throughout the day to ensure the safety of all learners.

 Medication issued to a child must be in the original container from the doctors with the child’s name and prescribed dosage on it.
 All medicines are locked away and when given to the child, the person administering fills in the relevant form stating the child’s name, form, type, dosage, time and adds their signature.
 Medication held in school is checked termly to ensure it is stillin date.